 While Joseph Lee may have died well over a century ago, his work still lives on in the baking industry as well as the path he helped forge for African Americans.
 We thank him for his contributions to society, and we look forward to how his legacy will continue to be carried on by current and future generations.

-Joseph Lee will be inducted into the National Inventors Hall of Fame (NIHF) alongside 18 other honorees on May 1-2, 2019.
+Joseph Lee was inducted into the National Inventors Hall of Fame (NIHF) alongside 18 other honorees on May 1-2, 2019.